Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/jwks.md

 ##  TPP Signing Certificate

 The TPP (Third Party Provider) signing certificates are located in ACP configuration.
-Connect to the ACP Interface, and navigate to your workspace (openbanking Brasil for Brasil specifications), application and click on the application name of the desired TPP
+Connect to the ACP Interface, navigate to your workspace (openbanking Brasil for Brasil specifications), and click on application.
+Click on the application name of the desired TPP.
 The signing certificate is located in the OAuth tab, under client authentication, as a JSON Web Key Set.
-You can modify it here, then click *Save changes*
+You can modify it here and then click *Save changes*

 ![TPPSignatureKey](/Images/TPPSignatureKey.PNG)